effie-ms/rls-assimilation/README.md

     python example1.py

-The script will generate plots in `plots/Liivalaia/` and print metrics for the Tallinn dataset `data/liivalaia_aq_meas_with_forecast.csv`.
+The script will generate plots in `plots/Liivalaia/` and print metrics for the autumn Tallinn dataset `data/liivalaia_aq_meas_with_forecast.csv`.
+Modify plots' location to `plots/Liivalaia2/` for the winter Tallinn dataset `data/liivalaia_aq_meas_with_forecast2.csv`.

 ### Sequential Assimilation of Open European Urban Ambient Air Quality Data of Different Scales with Unknown Uncertainty